bioinformatics-ca/bioinformatics-ca.github.io/resources/R_Tutorial.md

 <br>

-This tutorial was created by [Boris Steipe](http://steipe.biochemistry.utoronto.ca/).
+This tutorial was created by [Boris Steipe](http://steipe.biochemistry.utoronto.ca/abc/index.php/R_tutorial) and converted to markdown format for CBW by Ann Meyer.

 ###  The Environment  <a id="environment"></a>